anti-phishing techniques to protect your data

 Detecting Phish: Analyzing URLs, Domain Names, and Other Verification Techniques

 While technical safeguards play a crucial role in phishing defense, human error remains a significant factor in many successful attacks.
-IBM reports that phishing initiates 41% of cyber incidents, a stark reminder that education and awareness are paramount in the fight against phishing.
+IBM reports that phishing initiates 41% of cyber incidents, a reminder that education and awareness are paramount in the fight against phishing.

 Organizations and individuals alike need to prioritize ongoing cybersecurity awareness training programs.
 These programs should cover various aspects of phishing, from recognizing common red flags in phishing emails to understanding the latest social engineering techniques.